-The paced rhythm has always been easy and complicated to me at the same time.
+The paced rhythm is often simultaneously easy and complicated.
 You put on your 4-lead cables and take a look at the monitor.
-“What the heck is that?” is your first response and then your brain kicks in and says, “Oh, it’s just a paced rhythm.”
+“What the heck is that?” may be your first response, then your brain kicks in and says, “Oh, it’s just a paced rhythm.”
 Hopefully this post will give you some more information to think about and consider the next time you see a paced rhythm in the field.

 Things to Remember:

 Single-Chamber pacemakers pace only one chamber in the heart, either a ventricle or atria.

 Dual Chamber pacemakers will pace both an atria and a ventricle.

 Pacer Spikes are the straight lines we see where the pacemaker is attempting to get the ventricles or atria to fire.
 Most machines these days will tell you where the pacer has fired with arrows on the top or bottom of the strip when you print it out.

 Pacemakers will operate in one of two modes: